sdroege/gstreamer-rs/docs/gstreamer/docs.md

 a SEGMENT_START have posted a SEGMENT_DONE.

 * GST_MESSAGE_DURATION_CHANGED: Is posted by an element that detected a change in the stream duration.
-The default bin behaviour is to clear any cached duration values so that the next duration query will perform a full duration recalculation.
 The duration change is posted to the application so that it can refetch the new duration with a duration query.
 Note that these messages can be posted before the bin is prerolled, in which case the duration query might fail.
+Note also that there might be a discrepancy (due to internal buffering/queueing) between the stream being currently displayed and the returned duration query.
+Applications might want to also query for duration (and changes) by listening to the GST_MESSAGE_STREAM_START message, signaling the active start of a (new) stream.

 * GST_MESSAGE_CLOCK_LOST: This message is posted by an element when it can no longer provide a clock.
 The default bin behaviour is to